andygodish/wikijs-storage/wordpress/themes/development.md

 - [Regular Method](https://github.com/jeffreyvr/tailpress/?tab=readme-ov-file#regular-method)

 Using the local development environment outlined [here](https://github.com/andygodish/wikijs-storage/blob/main/wordpress/local-development.md), I can simply clone the theme repo into the `wp-content/themes` directory of my WP source code.
 It is then available for selection as a theme in the admin console.

+### Install

+In order to properly install tailwind and the other dev dependencies that come with TailPress, run the following `npm` commands from the root of the cloned:
+- `npm install`
+- `npm run dev`
+- `npm run watch`